michael-ab/Regatta/Training/Erez Webman's Lectures/Storage.md

 > [!NOTE]
 > Implementation of R2P is B-Tree at Regatta
 > See in confluence why we don't using a Hash Table https://rdbproject.atlassian.net/wiki/spaces/RDBRD/pages/1061814291

+> [!NOTE] Segment
+> R2P is per segment at Regatta
+> Each segment as is own R2P and LSA
+> Segment have a size between 1 GB to 10 GB
+> Catalog map tables to segments